julianjarjour/julianjarjour.github.io/about.md

 layout: base
 title: about me
 ---
-<h1>as of 2/15/23</h1>
+<h1>now</h1><span class="subtitle">02/15/23</span>
-<span class="dc">I</span>'ve just come home from a week-long trip at Wood's Hole Marine Biological Laboratory.
-I learned lots of molecular biology and genetics, but the biggest effect it had on me was the formation of new habits.
-I had never gone on morning runs or eaten such filling, delicious meals thrice a day.

-As a result, I'm undertaking the [C25K](https://c25k.com/c25k_plan/){:target="_blank"} plan and trying to cook and vary my meals more.
+I've just come home from a week-long trip to Woods Hole Marine Biological Laboratory.
+I learned about DNA sequencing and molecular genetics, which gave me a newfound appreciation for plant life.

+The biggest effect it had on me was the formation of new habits.
+I had never gone on morning runs or eaten such delicious meals thrice a day until this trip, and it felt so jarring to come back home to none of that.
+As a result, I'm undertaking the [C25K](https://c25k.com/c25k_plan/){:target="_blank"} plan and slowly but surely learning to cook.
 <h1>who am i?</h1>
 <span class="dc">M</span>y name is Julian Jarjour.
-I'm a seventeen year old living in Greater Boston suburbia and I love to live and learn, in the true sense of the words.
-My curiosity has led me to study and partake in all of the things that I continue to wake for each morning.
+I'm a seventeen year old living in Greater Boston suburbia and I love to learn.
+My curiosity has always led me by the hand like an eager child to some of the greatest adventures of my life—and often away from my worldly responsibilities.

 <figure><blockquote class="epigraph">Little is to be expected of that day, if it can be called a day, to which we are not awakened by our Genius, but by the mechanical nudgings of some servitor, are not awakened by our own newly-acquired force and aspirations from within, accompanied by the undulations of celestial music, instead of factory bells, and a fragrance filling the air—to a higher life than we fell asleep from.</blockquote><figcaption>Henry David Thoreau, <em>Walden</em></figcaption></figure>

+I began with music and photography, both around 2018.
+I joined a youth jazz ensemble, signed up for piano lessons, and fiddled with my hand-me-down Canon 550D camera that I haven't upgraded to this day.